PuneetJadoun/PuneetJadoun/README.md

 - 👀 I’m interested in Developing New things .
 - 🌱 I’m currently learning Devops and MERN stack
 - 💞️ I’m looking to collaborate on Projects
-- 📫 How to reach me mail me punitku624@gmail.com
+- 📫 How to reach me mail, me at punitku624@gmail.com
-- ⚡ Fun fact: Not a any
+- ⚡ Fun fact: Not an any

 <!---
 PuneetJadoun/PuneetJadoun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.